 30 November (17 November O.S.):

-- ACISCLUS AND VICTORIA, brother and sister who were natives of Cordoba and were martyred in 304, most likely under Diocletian.
-Their home was turned into a church.
-They are the main patron-saints of Cordoba and were venerated throughout Spain and the south of France.
+- ACISCLUS AND VICTORIA, brother and sister who were natives of Cordoba and were martyred in A.D.
+304, most likely under Diocletian.
+Their home was later turned into a church.
+SS.
+Acisclus and Victoria are the main patron-saints of Cordoba, and were venerated throughout Spain and the south of France.

 - ANIANUS (AIGNAN), the fifth Bishop of Orléans.
 He is best known for organising the defence of his city during the invasion of the Huns under Attila; interceding with the latter on his approach to Orléans, thus saving it.
-He reposed in 453.
+St. Anianus reposed in A.D.
+453.

-- EUGENE, a disciple of St Ambrose at Milan (7th December), who went on to serve as a deacon of the Church of Florence with Bishop Zenobius, and reposed in 422.
+- EUGENE, a disciple of St. Ambrose at Milan (7th December), who went on to serve as a deacon of the Church of Florence with Bishop Zenobius, and reposed in A.D.
+422.

-- GREGORY OF TOURS, a native of Auvergne, he was baptised George Florentius, but took the name Gregory upon his consecration as Bishop of Tours in 573.
-He was a fine bishop and excelled as a historian and reposed in 594
+- GREGORY OF TOURS, a native of Auvergne, he was baptised George Florentius, but took the name Gregory upon his consecration as Bishop of Tours in A.D.
+573. He was a superb bishop. and excelled as an historian.
+St. Gregory reposed in A.D.
+594.

-- NAMASIUS (NAAMAT, NAMAT, NAMATIUS), the twenty-second Bishop of Vienne; he reposed circa 599.
+- NAMASIUS (NAAMAT, NAMAT, NAMATIUS), the twenty-second Bishop of Vienne; he reposed circa A.D.
+599.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."